 - Showing that you want to make the reader appreciate your story is not a bad thing.
 We all know why you are writing this essay in the first place.
 But don’t try too hard, or be too much in their face.
 Your tone and arguments should fall into this nature!
 This may have a lot to do with how you are perceived in class and in communication with your classmates or in other kinds of discussions or hang outs.
 Community is valued, and you want to be part of it!

-- Humor is something that depends completely on the perceiver.
+- Humor is something that depends completely on the audience.
 Try to be mindful of this detail and avoid too much humor in your essay – you never know what kind of reaction you may get.
 It is important to keep it more subtle.

 - One very important factor is bringing controversial points of view in your argument.
 But also do not pretend to have the final truth or say in everything!
 Give reasons to your arguments and consider different perspectives.
 Diversity of mind is very important to admission officers!